Renewable Energy Data

 Compiled by Prof. Bruno Burger, Fraunhofer ISE

 The slides show the monthly production of photovoltaic, wind and conventional energies in Germany.
-They will be updated weekly to provide actual and transparent data.
+They will be updated monthly to provide actual and transparent data.

 Solar Power Plants Deliver Peak Load